getpelican/pelican-plugins/jinja2content/README.md

 ## Configuration

-This plugin accepts the setting "JINJA2CONTENT_TEMPLATES" which should be set to a path relative to 'PATH' (the main content directory).
+This plugin accepts the setting "JINJA2CONTENT_TEMPLATES" which should be set to a list of paths relative to 'PATH' (the main content directory).
-`jinja2content` will look for templates inside this directory.
-If they are not found here, the theme's templates folder is used.
+`jinja2content` will look for templates inside these directories, in order.
+If they are not found in any, the theme's templates folder is used.

 ## Notes